haoliutj/advTraffic/README.md

 # AdversarialTraffic

 This repository contains the implementation of adversarial examples of network traffic in website fingerprinting.
-We implemented four differenct adversarial example generation methods, like FGSM, DeepFool, PGD and advGAN, orginally introduced in image domain, we customized them to apply on network traffic.
+We implemented four different adversarial example generation methods, like FGSM, DeepFool, PGD and advGAN, orginally introduced in image domain, we customized them to apply on network traffic.

 ** The data set and code for research purpose only**